piffpaffpuff/woocommerce-delivery-notes/readme.txt

 3. Choose `WooCommerce` then `Settings` and the tab `Print` to adjust the settings to your need.
 4. Print the order with the side panel on the actual order page.

-== FAQ ==
+== Frequently Asked Questions ==

 === How to prevent that the Website URL and page numbers are printed? ===

 You can find an option in the print window of your browser to hide those.
 This is a browser specific option that can't be controlled by the plugin.
 Please read the browser help for more information.

-=== Why are my bulk printed orders not splitted to seperate pages? ===
+=== Why are my bulk printed orders not splited to separate pages? ===

 Your browser is to old to create the page breaks correctly.
 Try to update it to the latest version or use another browser.

-=== Eventhough the shipping and billing address is the same, both are still shown, why? ===
+=== Even though the shipping and billing address is the same, both are still shown, why? ===

 It depends on your WooCommerce settings.
 Addresses are displayed the same way as on the WooCommerce account page.
-Only one addrress is printed in case you disabled altenative shipping adresses or the whole shipping.
+Only one address is printed in case you disabled alternative shipping addresses or the whole shipping.
 In all other cases both addresses are shown.

 === It prints the 404 page instead of the order, how to correct that? ===